What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 • Low sex drive

-Various things can cause ED, so doctors determine the cause to create the right treatment plan.
+Various factors can cause ED, so doctors determine the cause to create an effective treatment plan.
 Here are some common causes of ED:

 • Health issues like high blood pressure, heart disease, type 2 diabetes, and low testosterone

-• Certain medications like tranquillizers, blood pressure medicines, and antidepressants
+• Certain medications like tranquillisers, blood pressure medicines, and antidepressants

 • Mental or emotional problems like low self-esteem, anxiety, depression, and stress